OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/CompileCustomAppsUbuntu.md

 *bin_PROGRAMS = sqsample* specifies the name of the final executable i.e., *sqsample* in this case.

+In *Makefile.am*, associated with each program are several assisting variables that are named after the program name followed by underscore e.g. in our case *sqsample_<VariableName>*.

+The *CFLAGS* assignment ...

+The *CXXFLAGS* assignment adds compilation flags to be used when compiling CXX (C++) files.

+*sqsample_SOURCES = sqsample.cpp* specifies the source file that composes the program.
+In our case it was just *sqsample.cpp*, but here you should include any other files and headers of your app.

+The *LDFLAGS* assignment is where you insert the -L flags that are needed by the compiler when it links all the object files to an executable.

+The *LDADD* assignment is where you list a long set of installed libraries that you want to link in with all of your executables.

 #### Using autotools to build the executable

 You can then create *Makefile.in* simply by running: